DataConservancy/dc-packaging-spec/src/site/markdown/dc-packaging-spec-1.0.md

 This specification RECOMMENDS the use of the `/META-INF/org.dataconservancy.packaging/PKG-INFO/ORE-REM/ORE-REM.[ext]` bag resource for the location of the Resource Manifest, where `[ext]` indicates the extension of the serialization, per [§3.2.1](#3.2.1).

-RDF resources specified herein MUST be identified with bag URIs, and MAY be additionally identified using local identifier schemes.

 <a name="#3.2.4"/>
 ### 3.2.4 Ontologies
 It is RECOMMENDED that the package contain all ontologies necessary to interpret RDF resources in the package.
 The serialized ontologies MUST use a file extension that indicates their serialization format, per [§3.2.1](#3.2.1).